 If you have appealed a decision and we have been unable to change it, your case will be forwarded to an independent tribunal for them to make a decision on the case.
 Your appeal and our detailed response will be sent to the tribunal for them to make a decision.

-HM Courts & Tribunals Service make decisions on all Social Security Benefit appeals, including Housing Benefit.
-The Tribunal usually consists of one legally-qualified Judge.
+HM Courts & Tribunals Service make decisions on all social security benefit appeals, including Housing Benefit.
+The tribunal usually consists of one legally-qualified judge.
 You will be sent a form asking if you want to attend.
-More information on these Tribunals can be found on the Justice website.

-What to do if you think your Council Tax Reduction decision is wrong
+What to do if you think the decision about your Council Tax Reduction is wrong